edogenna/My-Shelfie-progetto-ing-sw-22-23/README.md

 ## Running the Game
-The game can me run with the jar file named <code>FILE.jar</code>, in the <code>/jar</code> directory after building the project with Maven.
+The game can be run with the jar file named <code>FILE.jar</code>, in the <code>/jar</code> directory after building the project with Maven.

 This file holds both the Server, the CLI and the GUI applications, one of which can be selected when booting.